Discover our herbarium

 Verbena is best known for its consumption as an infusion.
 This is the case with Verbena officinalis.
 Scented Verbena, although found in some herbal teas, has a greater place in the culinary arts.
 Indeed, the Citral present in the essential oil of Verbena delivers a naturally lemony scent to the plant.
 This one easily explains its success in cuisine.
 Verbena leaves, fresh or dry, are ideal for sweet and savoury dishes.
 Adding a few leaves of Verbena to a fruit salad can bring an original and very surprising taste to the dish.
 It is also very good for exotic dishes, sauces, fish, poultry, marinades and ice creams.

-For external use, Verbena water can be used on compresses to be applied to sensitive and painful areas of the body.
-It is also used to cleanse the face, moisturize the skin and treat tightness.
+For external use, Verbena water can be used on compresses to be applied to sensitive areas of the body.
+It is also said to be used to cleanse the face, moisturize the skin and treat tightness.

 BENEFITS OF VERBENA